Michigan Senate votes to repeal 1931 abortion ban - NewsBreak

 “Today’s repeal of this antiquated law is a victory for millions of Michigan residents who, like myself, value bodily integrity and personal freedom.
 I am grateful that our legislators are listening to the will of the voters who passed Proposition 3 this past fall with overwhelming support,” Nessel said in a press release.
 “The people of this state can rest assured that their elected officials will not sit idly by in the wake of Roe v.
 Wade being overturned, and will fight to ensure that residents’ health, safety, and wellbeing is safeguarded from harmful legislation.”

-Senate Minority Leader Sen. Aric Nesbitt, R-Porter Township, released a statement that criticized the decision.
+Senate Republican Leader Aric Nesbitt released a statement that criticized the decision.

 Comments / 0